Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

 Norethindrone Acetate Dosage and Administration

-Therapy with Norethindrone Acetate tablets, USP must be adapted to the specific indications and therapeutic response of the individual patient.
+Therapy with Norethindrone Acetate tablets must be adapted to the specific indications and therapeutic response of the individual patient.

-Secondary amenorrhea, abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology: 2.5 to 10 mg Norethindrone Acetate, USP may be given daily for 5 to 10 days to produce secretory transformation of an endometrium that has been adequately primed with either endogenous or exogenous estrogen.
+Secondary amenorrhea, abnormal uterine bleeding due to hormonal imbalance in the absence of organic pathology: 2.5 to 10 mg Norethindrone Acetate tablets may be given daily for 5 to 10 days to produce secretory transformation of an endometrium that has been adequately primed with either endogenous or exogenous estrogen.

-Progestin withdrawal bleeding usually occurs within three to seven days after discontinuing Norethindrone Acetate, USP therapy.
-Patients with a past history of recurrent episodes of abnormal uterine bleeding may benefit from planned menstrual cycling with Norethindrone Acetate tablets, USP.
+Progestin withdrawal bleeding usually occurs within three to seven days after discontinuing Norethindrone Acetate tablets therapy.
+Patients with a past history of recurrent episodes of abnormal uterine bleeding may benefit from planned menstrual cycling with Norethindrone Acetate tablets.

-Endometriosis: Initial daily dosage of 5 mg Norethindrone Acetate, USP for two weeks.
-Dosage should be increased by 2.5 mg per day every two weeks until 15 mg per day of Norethindrone Acetate, USP is reached.
+Endometriosis: Initial daily dosage of 5 mg Norethindrone Acetate tablets for two weeks.
+Dosage should be increased by 2.5 mg per day every two weeks until 15 mg per day of Norethindrone Acetate tablets is reached.
 Therapy may be held at this level for six to nine months or until annoying breakthrough bleeding demands temporary termination.

 How is Norethindrone Acetate Supplied